IRIS-5D

 1. Latent Representations of Cell States

-- Each cell state is represented as a point in a learned latent space, defined by the spatial distribution of subcellular structures.
+• Each cell state is represented as a vector in a learned latent space, with structure induced by the distributions of subcellular structures in the cell population.

-- Generative models capture the co-dependence between structures, allowing us to predict unlabelled organelles from labelled ones or from label-free OP-SLIM reference channels.
+• Generative models capture the co-dependence between structures, allowing us to predict unlabelled organelles from labelled ones.

 2. Hierarchical Generative Models

-- Variational hierarchical models are trained on large 5D datasets to represent cell states and their distributions across populations.
+• Variational hierarchical generative models of subcellular structures and whole cells are trained to represent individual cell states and their distributions across populations.

-- This allows simulation of new cell states sampled from the learned distribution, providing both statistical insight and realistic visualisations.
+• This allows probing of novel cell states sampled from the learned distribution, providing insights at the scale of both cell populations and individual cells.

 3. Dynamics and Time Evolution

-- Generative temporal models (transformer-based) learn trajectories of cells through the latent state space.
+• Generative temporal models learn the temporal evolution of cells through trajectories in the latent state space.

-- These models enable predictive simulations of cell behaviour, including responses to stimuli before and after imaging.
+• These models enable predictive simulations of cell behaviour, including responses to stimuli.

 Outputs and Sharing